 Interns are full-time employees of the Norton Sound Health Corporation and are expected to work minimally 40 hours per week, Monday through Friday.
 At least three evenings will include interns co-leading a Matrix outpatient substance abuse group with their supervisor and/or staff clinician/intern for one 16 week cohort.
 At least 8 hours per week will be devoted to working within the Norton Sound Regional Hospital on its primary care clinic as a behavioral health consultant.
 Every 4 weeks, interns will travel to an outlying Native village for minimally 2 nights and 3 days in the Bering Strait Region where they will work with a village-based counselor in the context of a Native community.
 Monthly tele-med trainings will also be provided through the consortium.

 An important asset for all interns will involve being flexible since the Bering Strait Region historically carries one of the highest suicide rates in the nation.
 Crises are common and interns must be able to address different issues as they arise.
 Supervisors, however, will insure that exposure to crises is conducted in a manner that facilitates a productive learning experience.

-Ray Droby, Ph.D. – Licensed Clinical Psychologist, Director of Psychological Services: Sub-Regional Clinic
+- Ray Droby, Ph.D. – Licensed Clinical Psychologist, Director of Psychological Services: Sub-Regional Clinic, Site Co-Supervisor

-Rebecca Robinson, Ph.D. – Licensed Clinical Psychologist, Clinical Supervisor
+- Rebecca Robinson, Ph.D. – Licensed Clinical Psychologist, Back-up Clinical Supervisor